ynot01/headless-darker/README.md

 ## Requirements

 - A Linux environment (Tested on Ubuntu 24.04, but others will probably work)
-- A 2FA-enabled Steam account that owns Dark and Darker
+- A 2FA-enabled Steam account that owns Dark and Darker (it's free)
 - Steam should be installed at `$HOME/.local/share/Steam/`
 - Dark and Darker should be installed at `$HOME/.local/share/Steam/steamapps/common/'Dark and Darker'` (Run `app_update 2016590` in steamcmd)
 - Proton Experimental should be installed at `$HOME/.local/share/Steam/steamapps/common/'Proton - Experimental'/` (Run `app_update 1493710` in steamcmd)